CodeScop/Oge-Mai-Field-Guide/waterquestssummary.md

-LAST UPDATED 26 OCT 2020
+LAST UPDATED 9 DEC 2020

-And now, all the quests for the Dust Region.
-As with the Desert and Water, I'm omitting any Main Quests outside this Region, and for non-Dust Quests I'm listing only the name and location.
+And now, all the quests for the Water Region.
+As with the Desert, I'm omitting any Main Quests outside this Region, and for non-Water Quests I'm listing only the name and location.
 Let's have a quick recap of how this works:

 **The Main Quest Highway** is the main questline of the game, the backbone which unlocks everything else.
 This line, and only this line, will be defined solely by where it is in the sequence; the Route will tell you where it is in that sequence (LF MQ 3 for the third Main Quest in the Luciola Forest sequence, etc)